AmirHossienAfshar/RiskGame/README.md

 # RiskGame
-The very first project, developed with C and Allegro5.
+The very first project of mine, developed with C language and Allegro5 library.